History & Geographic Characteristics

 Transportation in Alexandria

--The tramway network in Alexandria is the oldest in Africa, is devided to two parts passing by almost all parts of the city.
+The tramway network in Alexandria is the oldest in Africa, is divided to two parts passing by almost all parts of the city.